Industry Structure and Development

 Export Opportunities

-India is emerging as a global hub for auto component sourcing and the industry exports over 25 per cent of its production annually.
-Proximity to markets such as Middle East and Europe.
+India is emerging as a global hub for auto component sourcing and the industry exports over 25 per cent of its production annually. by FY28, the Indian auto industry aims to invest Rs.
+58,000 crore (US$ 7 billion) to boost localization of advanced components like electric motors and automatic transmissions, reducing imports and leveraging China Plus One trend.

 Policy Support